 Highland Heights is a somewhat small city located in the state of Ohio.
 With a population of 8,373 people and two constituent neighborhoods, Highland Heights is the 195th largest community in Ohio.

 Highland Heights home prices are not only among the most expensive in Ohio, but Highland Heights real estate also consistently ranks among the most expensive in America.

 Highland Heights is a decidedly white-collar city, with fully 91.67% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Highland Heights is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Highland Heights who work in management occupations (14.36%), healthcare (14.09%), and office and administrative support (10.70%).

 Also of interest is that Highland Heights has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Highland Heights in 2010 was $43,645, which is wealthy relative to Ohio and the nation.
-This equates to an annual income of $174,580 for a family of four.
+The per capita income in Highland Heights in 2018 was $53,590, which is wealthy relative to Ohio and the nation.
+This equates to an annual income of $214,360 for a family of four.

+Highland Heights is a somewhat ethnically-diverse city.
 The people who call Highland Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Highland Heights include German, Irish, English, and Polish.
+Important ancestries of people in Highland Heights include Italian, German, Irish, English, and Polish.